Connect with us

 While there have been many proposed methods to reduce memorization in machine learning methods, most have been largely ineffective.
 Currently, the most promising solution to this problem is to ensure a mathematical limit on the privacy risk.

-The -of-the-art method for formal privacy protection is differential privacy.
+The state-of-the-art method for formal privacy protection is differential privacy.
 Differential privacy requires that a machine learning model does not change much if one individual’s data is changed in the training dataset.
 Differential privacy methods achieve this guarantee by introducing additional randomness into the algorithm learning that “covers up” the contribution of any particular individual.
 Once a method is protected with differential privacy, no possible attack can violate that privacy guarantee.

 Even if a machine learning model is trained using differential privacy, however, that does not prevent it from making sensitive inferences such as in the Target example.
 To prevent these privacy violations, all data transmitted to the organization needs to be protected.
 This approach is called local differential privacy, and Apple and Google have implemented it.